lottieandrews/CS464_Project/tutorial/tutorial.md

 ## Tutorial
 ### `pwd`
-The **`pwd`** (print working directory) command tells you where you are within a filesystem.
+The **`pwd`** (print working directory) command tells you where you are within a file system.
 In the example below, `/Users/guest` refers to the user's _home directory_.
 The user is currently located in the `Documents` folder.

 	> pwd
 	/Users/guest/Documents
 	>

-Use this command whenever you are unsure where you are located within the file system.
-In the terminal used in this tutorial, the `pwd` command used will show only the name of the folder you are currently located in.
+Use this command whenever you are unsure which folder you currently have open.
+In the terminal used in this tutorial, the `pwd` command will show only the name of the folder you are currently located in.
 The rest of the file path will be hidden.
 ### Task #1
-- Type the **`pwd`** command to find out your current location within your filesystem.
+- Type the **`pwd`** command to determine your current location within the file system.
 Whenever you are finished typing a command, press the Enter key to execute it.
 If you have completed the startup instructions correctly, you should be located inside of the `Start` folder.
 In this tutorial, the `Start` folder can be thought of as your home directory.

 <br/>